sethbrenneman/udacity_intro_to_backend_blog/README.md

 * python2.7
 * google app engine

-To run the app on your local machine, using the google app engine's shell, you can run the command
+To run the app on your local machine using the google app engine's shell, you can run the command
 > ```
 > dev_appserver.py [PATHNAME]
 > ```